-Diet clearly plays a role in the management of most visceral pain syndromes, particularly IBS, Chrohn’s and Ulcerative Colitis, but also in Interstitial Cystitis.
-The specifics of dietary management of these individual conditions is deferred to elsewhere but of interest are the emerging concepts of the gut microbiome and of “leaky gut syndrome.”
+Diet clearly plays a role in the management of most visceral pain syndromes, particularly IBS, Crohn’s and Ulcerative Colitis, but also in Interstitial Cystitis.
+The specifics of dietary management of these individual conditions is deferred to sections focusing on the individual diagnoses but of interest are the emerging concepts of the gut microbiome and of “leaky gut syndrome.”

 The Gut Microbiome

 The term “microbiome” was originally used to refer to the collection of the genomes (genetic materials) of the microbes in a particular ecosystem, in this case the gut.
 The term “microbiota” was originally used to refer to the actual organisms.
 These terms are now used somewhat synonymously, although not correctly.
 The intestines, or gut, contains trillions of microbes, mostly bacteria, and the balance of different species is believed to influence the health of an individual as well as to impact the integrity of the lining of the gut.

 Probiotics are live microorganisms that are used as non-digestible food ingredients that enhance the growth of certain strains of bacteria in the colon.
 Probiotics are thought to suppress inflammation in the gut, reduce impaired permeability of the intestines (see “Leaky Gut,” below) or reduce visceral hypersensitivity by balancing the composition of bacteria in the intestines.
 They may lead to improvement of symptoms of IBS.
 In one study, the use of the probiotic “Bifidobacterium infant